strayTrain/SimpleGameplayAbilitySystem/docs/pages/blueprint_nodes/attribute_modifiers/attribute_modifiers.md

 ### Struct Attribute Modifiers

 Struct attribute modifiers work by calling a blueprint function you define.
 This gives you complete control over how to modify complex data structures.

-### Integration with Prediction

-For multiplayer games, attribute modifiers support client prediction to create responsive gameplay:

-1. Client applies the modifier immediately
-2. Server validates and applies its authoritative version
-3. Client compares its prediction with server's result
-4. Client automatically corrects any differences
+If you've set up a [`StructAttributeHandler`](../../concepts/attributes/attributes.html#struct-attribute-handlers), you will get events for each member of the struct that gets changed.

 </div>